Skip to content

 Frequently asked questions about familiarisation (FAQ)

 Is familiarisation compulsory?
 No, it is never compulsory.
-But it is strongly recommended, especially for young horses, sensitive horses, or when competing at an unfamiliar venue for the first time.
+But it is strongly recommended, especially for young horses, sensitive horses, or when competing at a new venue for the first time.

 How early before the competition should you arrive?
-The day before if possible.
-If not, at least 2 to 3 hours before your start time to allow for a walk-in-hand familiarisation and a calm warm-up.
+Ideally, the day before.
+If not, at least 2 to 3 hours before your start time to allow for a calm walk-in and a relaxed warm-up.

-Is familiarisation useful for very experienced horses?
-Yes — even seasoned competition horses benefit from a brief site reconnaissance, particularly to adapt to the specific ground conditions and acoustics.
+Is familiarisation useful for experienced horses?
+Yes — even seasoned competition horses benefit from a brief site reconnaissance, particularly to adjust to the specific ground conditions and acoustics.

-Conclusion: invest 30 minutes the day before to perform on the day
+Conclusion: invest 30 minutes the day before to perform on competition day

 The horse familiarisation session at a competition is one of the simplest and most effective ways to improve your results in equestrian sport.
-It requires no special equipment or advanced technique — just attentiveness to your horse, and a little logistical planning.
+It requires no special equipment or advanced technique — just attentiveness to your horse, and a little logistical planning ahead.

-Make the day before the show a dedicated moment for your horse — give him the best possible conditions to express his full potential the following day.
+Make the day before the competition a moment dedicated to your horse: you're giving him the best possible conditions to show his full potential the next day.

 Let's stay in touch